david-garcia-garcia/windowscontainers/sqlserver2022is/readme.md

 $installDir = 'C:\Program Files\Microsoft SQL Server';
 ```

 Except for test purposes, you should be moving those **out** of the c:\ drive (even if you are mapping them to storage in K8S or other platform).
-Besides other reasons, when restoring a backup MSSQL dos preemptive free space calculations based on the size of the c:\ drive, and even if you have enough space in your mapped storage, MSSQL is not able to see it unless you map it to a drive of its own.
+Besides other reasons, when restoring a backup MSSQL does preemptive free space calculations based on the size of the c:\ drive, and even if you have enough space in your mapped storage, MSSQL is not able to see it unless you map it to a drive of its own.

-The image takes care automatically of moving al storage through env variables.
+The image takes care automatically of moving all storage through env variables.

 **MSSQL_ADMIN_USERNAME and MSSQL_ADMIN_PWD**